S-01854

 New York Senate Bill 1854-A — New York Workforce Stabilization Act

-Requires New York employers with more than 100 employees (excluding small businesses) to conduct impact assessments before utilizing artificial intelligence, covering system objectives, algorithms, training data, personal data use, and workforce displacement estimates.
-Assessments must be submitted to the Department of Labor at least 30 days before AI implementation and updated biennially or upon material changes.
-Separately imposes a 2% surcharge on a corporation's business income base when the corporation displaces a threshold number of employees through AI or automation, and an additional 2% surcharge on corporations using AI for data mining.
-Surcharge revenues fund worker retraining, workforce development, and the unemployment insurance fund.
-No private right of action is created; enforcement is through the Department of Labor and the Tax Commissioner.
+Requires New York employers with more than 100 employees that are not small businesses to conduct artificial intelligence impact assessments before using or applying AI, and to submit those assessments to the Department of Labor at least 30 days before implementation.
+Assessments must be repeated at least every two years and before any material change to the AI system, and must cover objectives, algorithms, training data, personal data use, and workforce displacement estimates.
+Separately imposes a 2% surcharge on a corporation's business income base if the corporation displaces a threshold number of employees through AI or automation, and a separate 2% surcharge on corporations that use AI for data mining.
+Surcharge revenues are directed to worker retraining, workforce development, and unemployment insurance.
+The bill is currently pending in the Senate Committee on Labor.

 Summary

-Requires New York employers with more than 100 employees (excluding small businesses) to conduct impact assessments before utilizing artificial intelligence, covering system objectives, algorithms, training data, personal data use, and workforce displacement estimates.
-Assessments must be submitted to the Department of Labor at least 30 days before AI implementation and updated biennially or upon material changes.
-Separately imposes a 2% surcharge on a corporation's business income base when the corporation displaces a threshold number of employees through AI or automation, and an additional 2% surcharge on corporations using AI for data mining.
-Surcharge revenues fund worker retraining, workforce development, and the unemployment insurance fund.
-No private right of action is created; enforcement is through the Department of Labor and the Tax Commissioner.
+Requires New York employers with more than 100 employees that are not small businesses to conduct artificial intelligence impact assessments before using or applying AI, and to submit those assessments to the Department of Labor at least 30 days before implementation.
+Assessments must be repeated at least every two years and before any material change to the AI system, and must cover objectives, algorithms, training data, personal data use, and workforce displacement estimates.
+Separately imposes a 2% surcharge on a corporation's business income base if the corporation displaces a threshold number of employees through AI or automation, and a separate 2% surcharge on corporations that use AI for data mining.
+Surcharge revenues are directed to worker retraining, workforce development, and unemployment insurance.
+The bill is currently pending in the Senate Committee on Labor.

 Enforcement & Penalties